6 nights starting from

 Today we visit the Skorba & Ta Hagrat sites, Megalithic remains of ancient temples that date back some 6,000 years.
 Skorba has been designated as a UNESCO World Heritage Site due to its archaeological value and to its contribution in the understanding of Maltese history.
 It is also one of the oldest free-standing monuments of such scale and complexity in the world.
 Ta Hagrat is slightly more recent, but is also on the UNESCO list.
 We will also visit the “Clapham Junction Cart Ruts” dating from 2000BC and the nearby Dingli Cliffs (with more cart ruts).
 This afternoon we enjoy a tour of the medieval city of Mdina, Malta’s old capital city, where we will enjoy a walk in the ‘silent city’ to admire the imposing bastions that command a magnificent panorama of most of the island.
 Evening lecture: “ The Maltese temples and the cosmos” and dinner at the hotel.

 The Hypogeum of Ħal Saflieni is a Neolithic subterranean structure dating back to 3300 BC, and is usually simply referred to as the Hypogeum (which means "underground" in Greek).
 It is thought to have been a sanctuary and necropolis, with the remains of more than 7,000 individuals and is among the best preserved examples of the Maltese temple building culture on the island.
 It was discovered by accident in 1902 when workers on a new housing development cut through its roof and tried (unsuccessfully in the end, fortunately) to cover up their discovery.
-The last visit of this fascinating historical journey is to the Tarxien Temples, which.
-Along with most of the other Megalithic Temples, are also an UNESCO World Heritage Site.
-We bid farewell to this fascinating island and return to Valletta Airport for the return flight to London Gatwick.
+The last visit of this fascinating historical journey is to the Tarxien Temples, which, along with most of the other Megalithic Temples, are also an UNESCO World Heritage Site.
+We return to Sliema with the rest of the afternoon to spend at leisure and reflect on the fascinating visits undertaken on the island.

 Please note the maximum group size on this tour is 18 passengers.